EBI-Metagenomics/notebooks/src/docs/mgnify-proteins-api.md

 * Interactive docs: [`/api/v1/docs`](https://www.ebi.ac.uk/metagenomics/proteins/api/v1/docs)
 * OpenAPI schema: [`/api/v1/openapi.json`](https://www.ebi.ac.uk/metagenomics/proteins/api/v1/openapi.json)

-The OpenAPI schema can be used to generate a client in your language of choice.
+The OpenAPI schema can be used to generate a client in your language of choice, with a tool such as [OpenAPI Generator](https://openapi-generator.tech/).

 ### HTTP methods